Learning Center

 In-depth study of pertinent Halachos, with tests, and certification upon completion.
 For men.
 Registration is required.
 Please contact Rabbi Motzen at yisrael.motzen@gmail.com.

-Thursday’s at 8:30 PM
+Thursdays at 8:30 PM

 Women's Halacha Class

+Currently learning about the Kosher Kitchen.
+An in-depth source-based Halacha class for women.
 From the Talmud through the Shulchan Aruch through the modern authorities.

 Sundays at 8:30 AM